The-Code-Dose/thecodedose-website/_data/blog/2022-12-10-my-top-tips-for-people-who-are-teaching-themselves-to-code.md

   - beginner
   - ''
 featured: false
+draft: true
 ---
 * Do not worry about figuring out the entire journey in the beginning.
 Figure out a starting point and just start.
 You can refer to roadmaps to identify where you are in your journey and where to go from there.
 * Learn from other people's journeys.
 Seek out other self-taught developers and listen to their advice and tips.
 * Try learning from different resources.
 Sometimes, it's good to know the different perspectives out there to form a better and complete understanding.
 * There are many ways to get "real world experience" before you start a full-time job.
 You can get started with open source, internships and freelance work.